michal-h21/make4ht/README.md

 charelements

-:  list of tags which should be joined.
+:  table of elements which should be joined if several instances with the same value of `class` attribute are side by side.

 Example